eceltov/V3Project/README.md

 However, this comes with the significant downside of relying on the object detector to detect relevant object.
 Its parameters will have to be fine-tuned to reduce the number of false-positives and false-negatives; and there is always the possibility that the user will search for an object the detector is not trained on.

-This study will use the *Grounding DINO* TODO:cite object detector, mainly for its zero-shot detection functionality that does not rely on a predefined list of classes that can be detected.
+This study will use the *Grounding DINO* [5] object detector, mainly for its zero-shot detection functionality that does not rely on a predefined list of classes that can be detected.

 ## Evaluation